SleepyDeveloper/sleepydeveloper.github.io/about.md

 I spent one year working at a Japanese company in Tokyo - but an opportunity to work at a startup company drew me back to the US.

-My time at Hybrid book publisher, **Booktrope** turned out to be a major defining moment of my career.
-They hired me to be developer number one and head of R&D. It was a great learning experience because I had my hands in everything across a bunch of technologies, rails, postgresql, jquery, react, heroku, parse server, aws, ec2, wordpress, php, and iOS (objective-c).
+My time at **Booktrope** turned out to be a major defining moment of my career.
+They hired me to be developer number one and head of R&D. It was a great learning experience because I had my hands in everything across a bunch of technologies, rails, postgresql, jquery, react, heroku, parseserver, aws, ec2, wordpress, php, and iOS (objective-c).
 I also lead the team and imposed our development standards and lead roundtables on where the technology should beheaded.
 It was a tremendous growth experience.

 Sadly, we ran out of money and I lost my job.
 Not knowing where to go next, I went to Japan, did some interviews, and received some offers, however, I decided to look for opportunities in